Skip to content

 ROS2 Service Interface

-• grounding_dino_classify: rai_interfaces/srv/RAIGroundingDino
+• /detection: rai_interfaces/srv/RAIGroundingDino

-• grounded_sam_segment: rai_interfaces/srv/RAIGroundedSam
+• /segmentation: rai_interfaces/srv/RAIGroundedSam

 Dive Deeper: Tools and Integration